nikolageorgiev2000/taskapp/README.md

 # taskapp

 An app for managing upcoming tasks and events, aimed at University students.
-Name not final.
+In progress.